What is Integrative Medicine? - Overview, Risks, and Benefits

 Most patients seek out complementary naturopathic medicine because they are dissatisfied with conventional medicine.

-According to research, complementary and alternative practitioners help patients take more responsibility for their health, and as a result, feel more in control of their illness.
+According to research, complementary and alternative practitioners help patients take more responsibility for their health, and as a result, they feel more in control of their illness.
 [6]

 Please feel free to reach out if you have any questions or feedback